Particl-Community/academy/intro/intro_general_particlmarketplace.rst

 As you might have guessed, Particl is not a company, does not seek profit, and that’s only one of the key benefits to you.
 You will love it.

-**Don’t accept any more and go beyond the boundaries that limit you.**
+**Don’t accept any less and go beyond the boundaries that limit you.**

 * :ref:`Save more money <Save More Money>` for the meaningful things in life to you.
-* :ref:`Gain security and privacy <Gain security and privacy>` and end the corporate surveillance which made you the product.
+* :ref:`End the surveillance <End The Surveillance>` by corporations that made you the product.
 * :ref:`Fight global inequality <Fight Global Inequality>`, contribute to society, and last but not least, grow your standing.

 Advanced, easy-to-use technology helps you nurture society but not corporate monopolies.